sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 -

-  ``setMethods(array $methods)`` can be called on the Mock Builder object to specify the methods that are to be replaced with a configurable test double.
+  ``onlyMethods(array $methods)`` can be called on the Mock Builder object to specify the methods that are to be replaced with a configurable test double.
 The behavior of the other methods is not changed.
-If you call ``setMethods(null)``, then no methods will be replaced.
+Each method must exist in the given mock class.

 -

+  ``addMethods(array $methods)`` can be called on the Mock Builder object to specify the methods that don't exist (yet) in the given mock class.
+The behavior of the other methods remains the same.

+-

   ``setMethodsExcept(array $methods)`` can be called on the Mock Builder object to specify the methods that will not be replaced with a configurable test double while replacing all other public methods.
-This works inverse to ``setMethods()``.
+This works inverse to ``onlyMethods()``.

 -